 Nopales con Huevo (Cactus and Eggs)

-Nopales con Huevo is a Mexican dish of Eggs cooked with cactus paddles.
-It’s a simple yet nutritious meal to start your day.
+Nopales con Huevo is a Mexican dish of eggs cooked with cactus paddles.
+The cactus paddles pair perfectly with the eggs, providing a simple yet nutritious meal to start your day.

 What are Nopales?

-Nopales are cactus paddles and can be found at most Mexican Grocery stores.
-Buying the paddles whole requires additional preparation of removing the thorns.
+Nopales, also known as cactus paddles, can be found at most Mexican Grocery stores.
+Buying the paddles whole requires additional preparation to remove the thorns.
 I prefer to buy my nopales pre-cut (nopalitos).

 How to Cook Nopales?